depasq/p2/README.md

 Observatory's press releases as the catalyst for scraping text data from the site to generate passwords.

-index.php handles the general layout with the side-menu, and form controls logic.php takes the input from the form to generate the password
+index.php handles the general layout with the side-menu, and form controls.

+logic.php takes the input from the form to generate the password.

 ## Outside code
 * Pure CSS: http://yui.yahooapis.com/pure/0.5.0/pure-min.css